Mortuary archaeology: Processual and postprocessual mortuary archaeologies

+Post-processual archaeologists argued that funerary contexts did not reflect the social identities and status of the deceased during life.
+Instead, they considered ideology and meaningful action as compelling variables in mortuary diversity.
+The focus is on agency, on how individuals participate actively to the construction of social ties.
+Hence, funerary practices are part of active sets of practices carried out to fulfil political agendas through the manipulation of ideologically charged symbols.

+Archaeothanatology

+Archaeothanatology is the study of taphonomic processes that contribute to the formation of ancient burials.
+Despite being a methodological effort, it has had profound impacts on archaeological theory, especially theory of formation processes and how the archaeological context is formed.
+Several studies have demonstrated the intermingling of human and natural causes to the differential preservation and integrity of human remains, challenging previous ideas that consider human activities as the only field of inquiry for mortuary archaeologists.
+Working especially alongside bioarchaeologists, archaeothanatologists attempt to unravel the complexity of archaeological bones' diagenesis and its relationship to ancient funerary practices.

 Methodology

-There are two main methods used by bioarchaeologists to analyze the context of a burial as well as the individual that is buried.
+There are two main methods used by mortuary archaeologists to analyze the context of a burial as well as the individual that is buried.
 The first type of method looks at the burial and human remains context.
 The next method looks at the remains in the lab to see what information can be collected from the remains.
 These methods help researchers understand different aspects of the culture of a group.

 Archaeologists using the Burial Excavation method of Mortuary Archaeology to determine what an individual from the past was like and how they lived, from their skeletal remains.

 Burial excavation

 Analyzing burials helps understand the social organization of populations and the meaning behind how individuals are buried.
 Burial Excavation has been a source of controversy because remains are removed from their original burial in the process, and as a result it has been compared to "grave robbing".
 All cultures have a different way of disposing of the dead.
 These differences can stem from the environment that populations live in and their beliefs.
 One well known phrase, “the dead do not bury themselves,” means that the living places their ideas of the deceased as well as death on the burial practices.
 Some cultures have different burial practices depending on age and sex.
 When analyzing the burial, researchers look at: